 Gemba is a Japanese term that translates to ‘the real place.’
 When used in the context of workplace improvement or increased efficiency, the Gemba is the place where actual work is done.
 For example, in a factory setting, the Gemba would be where the machines and other equipment are putting together the products.
 It is often referred to as ‘the place where value is created.’

-The Gemba concept is used for many things in many workplaces.
-Any company that wants to make improvements to efficiency, safety, and production will want to understand what Gemba means and what it is in the workplace.
+The Gemba concept, a Lean manufacturing tool, is used for many things in many workplaces.
+Any company that wants to make continuous improvements to efficiency, safety, and production will want to understand what Gemba means and what it is in the workplace.